tigerSI/Home-Test-Agoda/README.md

 Hoteldb.py - It is similar with the database, I use the given hoteldb.csv as a database of this project.
 Test.py - It is the integration test of this project which I implemented to cover the code coverage as much as I can to prevent the wrong output.

+Decision:
+In this section, It focuses on how my rate limiter works.
+When there is any request call the server, each endpoint will check the status through the rate limiter.
+Each endpoint will pass type of url to rate limiter to check each bucket easily.
+After, rate limiter knows which bucket is called, it calculated the status code to return through this algorithm.

+    1.) if(current_time > start_time + interval_time or (status is Flase and current_time > start_time + 5 second))
+    2.)
+The bucket should reset itself
+    3.)
+If(token > 0 and status is True)
+    4.)
+Token reduces 1 and return status code 200
+    5.) else if(token is zero and status is True)
+    6.)     bucket's status change to timeout and return status code 429 7.) else return status code 429